MatejTymes/ZeroD/README.md

 | 3.    | new way reads | old and new way writes |
 | 4.    | new way reads | new way writes         |

-Once all nodes reach a certain phase a migration script can be triggered.
-Once a migration script has finished nodes will be notified to move into next phase.
-This continues until they reach the last phase and the final migration script has finished.
+Each time all application nodes reach next phase a migration script for the phase can be triggered.
+Once a migration script has finished nodes will be notified to move onto next phase.
+This continues until they reach the last one and the final migration script has finished.

 ## Example scenario